-The PrintNightmare vulnerability disclosed by researchers last week has caused significant concern throughout the cyber security industry.
+The PrintNightmare vulnerability has caused significant concern throughout the cyber security industry.

 But what is PrintNightmare, why are people so worried and what can organisations do to defend themselves?
 We address these issues and others in this PrintNightmare security advisory, which will be updated as new information becomes available.